-International Driving Permits are issued in accordance with Road Traffic Conventions and valid in more than 140 countries.
-The permits can only be issued by motoring organizations or motoring authorities in your home country.
+Permits can only be issued by motoring organizations or motoring authorities in your home country.

-As a visitor in United States, you cannot get the International Driving Permit when you are in the States.
+As a visitor in United States, you cannot get the International Driving Permit when you have already entered the States.
 You must obtain this document before you travel.
-(In the same manner as U.S. residents should get the permit in U.S. before traveling abroad.)

-The IDP is not a required document in any state, but if your license isn’t in English and not from Mexico, Western Europe, or Canada, it may be a very good idea to bring one.
+The IDP is not a required document in any state, but if your license isn’t in English and not from Mexico, Western Europe, or Canada, it may be a good idea to bring one.
 It can save you both time and hassle if you are stopped by the police.

 If You Plan to Live in the United States